 The clinical program for Stiolto Respimat included 7151 subjects with COPD in two 52-week active-controlled trials, one 12-week placebo-controlled trial, three 6-week placebo-controlled cross-over trials, and four additional trials of shorter duration.
 A total of 1988 subjects received at least 1 dose of Stiolto Respimat.
 Adverse reactions observed in the ≤12-week trials were consistent with those observed in the 52-week trials, which formed the primary safety database.

-The primary safety database consisted of pooled data from the two 52-week double-blind, active-controlled, parallel group confirmatory clinical trials.
+The primary safety database consisted of pooled data from the two 52-week double-blind, active-controlled, parallel group confirmatory clinical trials (Trials 1 and 2).
 These trials included 5162 adult COPD patients (72.9% males and 27.1% females) 40 years of age and older.
 Of these patients, 1029 were treated with Stiolto Respimat once daily.
 The Stiolto Respimat group was composed of mostly Caucasians (71.1%) with a mean age of 63.8 years and a mean percent predicted FEV1 at baseline of 43.2%.
 In these two trials, tiotropium 5 mcg and olodaterol 5 mcg were included as active control arms and no placebo was used.

 (5 mcg once daily)